Union Jack flag icon Canada flag Canada Ireland flag Ireland

 A sense of perspective

-Ecclesiastical receives hundreds of notifications of incidents but few become actual claims.
-However serious an incident can be, the majority of claims that we do see do not involve serious injury and even fewer involve concussion.
+Ecclesiastical receives hundreds of notifications of incidents, but few become actual claims.
+However serious an incident can be, the majority of claims that we do see do not involve serious injury, and even fewer involve a concussion.
 What is evident is that incidents are often not reported until weeks later, making investigation and successful defence difficult.

 Our top tips